SiriusHacks/SiriusHacks/ChiaLisp_resource.md

 # Resources for New Chialisp Developers
-Chialisp language is used for building smart transactions launched by Chia network.
+Chialisp language is a LISP-like language used for building smart transactions launched by Chia network.<br>

+Learn some basics about **[LISP](https://www.tutorialspoint.com/lisp/index.htm)** before diving deep into chialisp.

 If you are new to Chialisp, here are some resources to help you catch up.